SrgElephant/Schnucks-Coupon-Applier/README.md

   Make a new folder called SCA for holding both scaCredentials.py and sca.py.
 Download both files.

-  Open the terminal in SCA - where scaCredentials.py and sca.py are located, then type
+  Open the terminal in SCA, where scaCredentials.py and sca.py are located, then type

   `python3 scaCredentials.py`

   Type in the credentials.
 These will be encrypted to a text file.
-If a typo is made, just run the file again.
+If a typo is made, just run the command again.

   Note: If using Gmail, https://myaccount.google.com/lesssecureapps must be on for the sender.
 OAuth is not currently implemented.